Chapter 9. Application of the Power Law and SRET Models to Bitcoin Market Cap

 The following model equations are presented for completeness, and to reinforce the meaning of the time offset in the Power Law model.

-The blue and red, best-fitting straight lines in Fig 9.3 (Power Law, 0 Day Offset) have the model formulas
+The blue, best-fitting straight lines in Fig 9.3 (Power Law, 0 Day Offset) have the model formulas

-The blue and red, best-fitting straight lines in Fig 9.5 (Power Law, 560 Day Offset) have the model formulas
+The blue, best-fitting straight lines in Fig 9.5 (Power Law, 560 Day Offset) have the model formulas

-The blue and red, best-fitting straight lines in Fig 9.7 (Power Law, 1000 Day Offset) have the model formulas
+The blue, best-fitting straight lines in Fig 9.7 (Power Law, 1000 Day Offset) have the model formulas

-The blue and red, best-fitting straight lines in Fig 9.9 (Power Law, 2000 Day Offset) have the model formulas
+The blue, best-fitting straight lines in Fig 9.9 (Power Law, 2000 Day Offset) have the model formulas

 9.5 Summary of Data and Analysis in Chapters 6, 7, 8, and 9